skip to main content

 Patient interaction and support are important components of what healthcare providers do, and the ability to update digital signage regularly makes it an extremely useful tool for those providers.
 For example, digital signage can keep families engaged and updated in public waiting areas with health and wellness tips and reminders as well as wait times.
 Interactive touchscreen maps are great for directional signage.
 In staff breakrooms and meeting rooms, it can be used to share information on policy updates and events, and it can even serve as a menu in the cafeteria.

-A remote concierge is another important technical advancement in the age of masks and social distancing.
+A remote concierge is another important technical advancement in modern patient care settings.
 Visitors can get live, personal interaction from staff members without risking exposure.
 In an age where we’ve become so accustomed to impersonal interactions, it’s a plus to have a life-size live interaction with a real human on a clear, 4K screen.

-Telehealth services are another example of a rapid change that’s taken place due to the pandemic.
-As of July 2021, McKinsey found that telehealth utilization had stabilized at a level 38 times higher than before the pandemic after peaking even higher.
-With a single platform for voice, chat, video and utilization tools, unified communications can support seamless telehealth services, offering patients and staff convenience and protection.
+Telehealth services are another example of healthcare innovation.
+Telehealth services have become an essential part of healthcare, enabling providers to offer safe, convenient, and accessible care while maintaining secure communication channels.
+With a single platform for voice, chat, video, and utilization tools, unified communications can support seamless telehealth services, offering patients and staff convenience and protection.

 Behind-the-scenes technology is just as important as the patient-facing variety.
 Copiers and printers, particularly multifunction printers (MFPs) that offer scan and fax capabilities, are still necessary in most healthcare environments, but with an added level of security essential for healthcare data.
 The MFP is far more than a printer — it’s a critical piece of technology in healthcare interoperability.
 Look for devices that offer integrations with major EHR software — Cerner, Epic, Meditech, and more — to eliminate manual processes and the inefficiencies that go along with it.